asilvasaraiva/be-the-hero/README.md

 ## Usage

-Open the terminal or your command line in Backend folder and start the server running the command npm start.
-After the server started let running and open another  terminal.
-Repeat the same process again in the FrontEnd folder.
+Open the terminal or your command line in the  Backend folder and start the server using the command npm start.
+After the server started let it running and open another terminal in the FrontEnd folder and repeat the same command to start the frontEnd side.
 ```